Justin Hayward

-David Justin Hayward OBE (born 14 October 1946) is an English musician best known as the lead singer, songwriter and guitarist of the rock band the Moody Blues.
-Hayward became the group's principal lead guitarist and vocalist over the 1967–1974 period, and the most prolific songwriter and composer of several international hit singles for the band.
+David Justin Hayward OBE (born 14 October 1946) is an English musician.
+He was the guitarist and frontman of the rock band the Moody Blues from 1966 until its dissolution in 2018.
+He became the group's principal vocalist and its most prolific songwriter over the 1967–1974 period, and composed several international hit singles for the band.
+With John Lodge's death in 2025, Hayward is the last surviving member of the classic Moody Blues lineup.

-Hayward wrote singles for the Moody Blues including "Nights in White Satin", "Tuesday Afternoon", "Voices in the Sky", "Never Comes the Day", "Question", "The Story in Your Eyes", "Driftwood", "The Voice", "Blue World", "Your Wildest Dreams", "I Know You're Out There Somewhere" and "English Sunset"; in all, writing 20 of the group's 27 post-1967 singles.
+Singles written by Hayward for the Moody Blues include "Nights in White Satin", "Tuesday Afternoon", "Never Comes the Day", "Question", "The Voice", "I Know You're Out There Somewhere" and "English Sunset"; he wrote 20 of the group's 27 post-1967 singles.
 He also has a solo career.
 His first album outside the Moody Blues, Blue Jays, a collaboration with John Lodge, reached the UK top five in 1975.
 The single "Blue Guitar", recorded with 10cc as the backing band, reached the UK top ten in 1975, and his 1978 recording of "Forever Autumn" from Jeff Wayne's Musical Version of The War of the Worlds reached the UK top five.

 In 2018 Hayward was inducted into the Rock and Roll Hall of Fame as a member of the Moody Blues and in 2022 was appointed Officer of the Order of the British Empire (OBE) for services to the music industry.

 Early life and early career

 Hayward was born in Dean Street, Swindon, Wiltshire, the son of two teachers.
-He was educated at Shrivenham Primary School in nearby Shrivenham, Oxfordshire and at the Commonweal School in Swindon.
+He was educated at Shrivenham Primary School in nearby Shrivenham, Oxfordshire, and at the Commonweal School in Swindon.
 Tall for his age, at Commonweal School he acquired the nickname "legs".
-He was playing in several bands as early as age 15 when he bought his Gibson 335, a guitar that appears on nearly all of his records throughout his career, and a Vox AC30 amplifier.
+He was playing in several bands as early as the age of 15, when he bought a Gibson 335, a guitar that appears on nearly all of his records throughout his career, and a Vox AC30 amplifier.
 All previous guitars were "unsatisfactory" and required modification.
 He performed with local Swindon groups in clubs and dance halls playing mostly Buddy Holly songs.
 One of Hayward's early groups was All Things Bright, which opened for The Hollies and Brian Poole and the Tremeloes.
-At age 18, he signed an eight-year publishing contract as a songwriter with the skiffle artist and record producer Lonnie Donegan, a move Hayward later regretted, as it meant the rights to all his songs written before 1974 would always be owned by Donegan's Tyler Music.
+When he was 18 he signed an eight-year publishing contract as a songwriter with the skiffle artist and record producer Lonnie Donegan, a move Hayward later regretted, as it meant the rights to all his songs written before 1974 would always be owned by Donegan's Tyler Music.
 In 1965 he answered an advertisement in Melody Maker and auditioned as guitarist for Marty Wilde and he went on to work with Wilde and his wife in The Wilde Three.